nahtethan/dxg-display/README.md

 08-steps

-Boot ubuntu, boot dxg, landscape dxg, connect dxg with usb, check pc's dmesg to see an extra fb is attached, logout ubuntu and login again, fun with dxg display!
+Boot ubuntu, boot dxg, landscape dxg, launchpad whit I (press dxg's up key then i key to input I), connect dxg with usb, check pc's dmesg to see an extra fb is attached, logout ubuntu and login again, fun with dxg display!

 ***************